 What to expect while healing

-- First 48 hours: Warmth, redness, mild swelling.
-Small blisters can form, which is a normal sign the ink has absorbed energy.1
+- First 48 hours: Warmth, redness and mild swelling.
+Small blisters can form, which is a normal sign that the ink has absorbed energy.1

-- Weeks 2 to 8: Gradual fading as your immune system clears particles.
-The area should feel more normal, even if colour remains.
+- Weeks 2 to 8: Gradual fading as the immune system clears the particles.
+The area should feel more settled, even if colour remains.

 Pigment changes versus scars

 Temporary darkening or lightening of the skin can happen, especially in darker complexions.
-This usually fades over time.
-Nd:YAG at 1064 nm is generally the safer choice for darker skin types because it targets deeper pigment with less epidermal absorption.3 A true scar will look and feel different, often raised or indented, and it will not resolve with time on its own.
+In many cases it fades as the skin settles.
+Nd:YAG at 1064 nm is generally the safer option for darker skin types because it targets deeper pigment with less epidermal absorption.3 A true scar usually looks and feels different.
+It may be raised or indented and it does not fade away with time alone.

 Choosing the right provider and technology

-Look for a clinic that uses professional Q‑switched systems and provides patch testing, measured protocols, and clear aftercare.
-At British Institute of Lasers we supply the Nu Tatouage Plus, a robust dual‑wavelength Q‑switched platform designed for efficient tattoo clearance with client comfort in mind.
-Every device includes free training and certification, UK based support, and our 24‑hour swap guarantee to minimise downtime.
-You can also book a demo or request finance details to see how it would fit your clinic.
+Look for a clinic that uses professional Q-switched systems and offers patch testing, measured protocols and clear aftercare.
+At British Institute of Lasers we supply the Nu Tatouage Plus, a robust dual-wavelength Q-switched platform designed for efficient tattoo clearance with client comfort in mind.
+Every device includes free training and certification, UK based support and our 24-hour swap guarantee to keep downtime low.
+You can also book a demo or request finance details to see how it could fit your clinic.

-Choose a qualified clinic, follow aftercare precisely, avoid sun exposure, and disclose any history of keloids or recent isotretinoin use.
-Ask about cooling options such as the Cryo 6 which can improve comfort and reduce heat in the skin.
+Choose a qualified clinic, follow aftercare carefully, avoid sun exposure and mention any history of keloids or recent isotretinoin use.
+Ask about cooling options such as the Cryo 6 which can improve comfort and reduce excess heat in the skin.

 Not usually.
-Hyperpigmentation or hypopigmentation is usually temporary and fades as the skin settles, particularly when sessions are spaced and sun is avoided.3
+Hyperpigmentation or hypopigmentation is often temporary and tends to fade as the skin settles, especially when sessions are well spaced and sun is avoided.3

 The takeaway

-True scarring after laser tattoo removal is uncommon when carried out by trained professionals using high‑quality Q‑switched technology, with careful settings and proper aftercare.
-Most reactions are temporary, and good spacing between sessions lets the skin and immune system do the rest.
-If you have a history of keloids, or the tattoo sits over a scar, speak to your practitioner so the plan can be tailored.
+True scarring after laser tattoo removal is uncommon when treatment is carried out by trained professionals using high-quality Q-switched technology, careful settings and proper aftercare.
+Most reactions are temporary, and good spacing between sessions gives the skin and immune system time to do their job.
+If you have a history of keloids, or the tattoo sits over scar tissue, speak to your practitioner so the treatment plan can be adjusted.

 Essential Reads